ZC502/Isaac-Sim-Physical-consistency-plugin/README.md

 * **The Solution:**
     1.  **Detection:** Octonion semantics detect the temporal drift magnitude in real-time.
     2.  **Intervention:** The plugin dynamically scales **PhysX Solver Iterations** (up to 24x) and injects **Adaptive Joint Damping**.
-    3.  **Result:** Jitter is "flattened" instantly.
+    3.  **Result:** Jitter is visibly suppressed within a few simulation steps.
 The motion becomes physically smooth.

 ### 🛠️ How to Reproduce
 1.  **Generate Scene:** Run `scripts/create_demo_scene.py` in Isaac Sim Script Editor.